PRTG API v2 Overview

 # PowerShell

-# Using $headers from the authentication example.
+# Using $headers from the authentication example above to authenticate.

 # This only works in PowerShell 6 and higher.